aaronbarkas/TWPortfolio/docs/README.md

 ### Overtime Process Flow

 The process flow was to show the user journey and the interaction between different users and their departments for the web application.
 Note.
-Orange objects referred to email examples in later sections of the documentation for GDPR and Intellectual Property issues I will not be able to display those email examples later in this portfolio.
+Orange objects referred to email examples in later sections of the documentation and for GDPR and intellectual property issues I will not be able to display those email examples later in this portfolio.

 <img src="OvertimeFlow.PNG" alt="OvertimeFlow" style="zoom:60%;" />